MihaiOnSoftware/mihai-on-coding/pairing/pairing.md

 #### IDEs

 These are a constant problem and can cause a lot of tension for the *pair*.
 The machine being used should **always** be able to accommodate the lowest common denominator.
-As an example, I’m not proficient in Emacs and only marginally capable with Vim, if asked to pair on a machine with Emacs/Vim I would struggle tremendously to *drive*.
-However many modern IDEs like RubyMine, VSCode, Atom, etc. are much simpler to use and have a lower bar for entry.
-Additionally, they generally have Vim plugins and can quickly switch configurations as well as a way to quickly look up functionality/shortcuts.
+As an example, I’m not proficient in Emacs and only a little capable with Vim.
+If asked to pair on a machine with Emacs/Vim I would struggle to *drive*.
+Many modern IDEs like RubyMine, VSCode, Atom, etc. are much simpler to use and have a lower bar for entry.
+They also generally have Vim plugins, can quickly switch configurations, and have functionality lookups.
 It’s OK to switch IDEs when the driver switches, but less than ideal as switching is less fluid.
 Bottom line is: make sure the machine being *paired* on can support both *pairers*.

 Any time a *pairer* ends up driving out of necessity check that it isn't because of the environment.